learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ## Introduction

-In this section you'll begin to investigate content from the web.
+In this section, you'll begin to investigate content from the web.
 You'll start by learning a bit of HTML and CSS, the foundations for the web and from there you'll take a look at how to scrape information from the web in order to systematically create and build datasets that may not be otherwise available to you.

 ## Objectives
 You will be able to: